botwiki/botwiki.org/content/what-is-a-bot/index.md

 */

+For the purposes of Botwiki, a **bot** is a program that uses an online forum, social media website, or other online communication tool or network for its output and, optionally, also for its input.

-I [asked](https://botwiki.org/survey/quick-bot-survey) the [Botmakers](https://botmakers.org/) community how they'd define the word bot.
+We [asked](https://botwiki.org/survey/quick-bot-survey) the [Botmakers](https://botmakers.org/) community how they'd define the word bot.
 Here's what they had to say.

 > For me a bot is essentially a machine contextually programmed to interact with users or serve a community of users with specific content for a specific purpose.
 >